Skip to content

 └── tsconfig.json

-That new my-protocol.ts file has the required types and functions to call your protocol from a Typescript code.
+That new protocol.ts file has the required types and functions to call your protocol from a Typescript code.
 It works on the backend and also in the browser (with the corresponding bundling).

 The package.json and tsconfig.json files are standard files for Typescript projects.